-CHRONOS Research Theme Launch Event: On February 10 2020, at 5.30 pm, Dag Herbjørnsrud will hold the lecture «Intersectional Academy: Deconstructing the Colonial Narratives« at Royal Holloway University of London.
+CHRONOS Research Theme Launch Event: On February 10 2020, at 5.30 pm, SGOKi founder Dag Herbjørnsrud held the lecture «Intersectional Academy: Deconstructing the Colonial Narratives« at Royal Holloway, University of London.

-The lecture is «launching our new research theme, Silent Voices«, The Centre for Critical and Historical Research on Organisation and Society (CHRONOS) writes. «CHRONOS actively provides an interdisciplinary, international and inclusive forum to discuss and develop the plurality of ways in which ‘critical’ and ‘historical’ research into organizations, markets and society can be conducted.»
+The lecture was «Launching our new research theme, Silent Voices«, The Centre for Critical and Historical Research on Organisation and Society (CHRONOS) stated.
+CHRONOS launched in 2019 as part of the School of Business and Management at Royal Holloway, University of London: «CHRONOS actively provides an interdisciplinary, international and inclusive forum to discuss and develop the plurality of ways in which ‘critical’ and ‘historical’ research into organizations, markets and society can be conducted.»

 Dag Herbjørnsrud is a farmer from the north.
 He is also a global historian of ideas, an editor of the forthcoming issue on “Decolonizing the Academy” in the journal Cosmopolis (Brussels), and a founder of the Centre for Global and Comparative History of Ideas (SGOKI).
 His journal article “Beyond decolonizing: global intellectual history and reconstruction of a comparative method” (Global Intellectual History) argues for a method based on the notions of complexity, connection, and comparison.
 Herbjørnsrud has written on women thinkers from the global south (Aeon), the ancient philosophy of Egypt (the American Philosophical Association, APA), and the 4,000 years of African literature (Sciences Humaines).
 His books include Global Knowledge (2016, not translated).»

 NB!
-On Friday February 7 2020, at 5:30 pm, Herbjørnsrud will hold the lecture «From Epistemicide to Global Knowledge: Reconstructing a Decolonised Academy« at the University of Cambridge, as part of the annual lecture series at the Centre for Global Knowledge Studies (gloknos).
+Three days earlier, on Friday February 7 2020, Herbjørnsrud held the lecture «From Epistemicide to Global Knowledge: Reconstructing a Decolonised Academy« at the University of Cambridge.